William Slim, 1st Viscount Slim: Relations with troops

-Slim had an excellent relationship with his troops – the "Forgotten Army", as they called themselves.
-In his book, Defeat into Victory, he tells of the malaria rates among his units being 70%, largely due to noncompliance by his soldiers with the foul-tasting mepacrine they refused to take.
+Slim noted 70% malaria rates among his troops, largely because they refused to take foul-tasting mepacrine.
 Slim did not blame his medics for this problem, but placed the responsibility on his officers.
-"Good doctors are no use without good discipline.
-More than half the battle against disease is fought not by the doctors, but by the regimental officers".
-After Slim dismissed a few officers for high unit malaria rates, the others realised he was serious and malaria treatment was enforced, dropping the rate to less than five percent.
+He wrote: "Good doctors are no use without good discipline.
+More than half the battle against disease is fought not by the doctors, but by the regimental officers."
+After Slim dismissed some officers for high unit malaria rates, the others realised he was serious and malaria treatment was enforced, dropping the rate to less than five per cent.
 The combat effectiveness of his army was thus greatly enhanced.
 This physical and mental turnaround in the army under him was a contributing factor to the eventual defeat of the Japanese in Burma.

-George MacDonald Fraser, later author of The Flashman Papers series of novels, then a nineteen-year-old lance corporal, recalled:
+Novelist George MacDonald Fraser, then a nineteen-year-old lance corporal, recalled: